Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         in [[!MPEGDASH]] clause 5.10.3.3 in the metadata samples.
 The best way to create such a track is based on MPEG-B part 18 as defined in ISO/IEC 23001-18.
         Some deprecated implementations may use DASHEventMessageBoxes as defined in ISO/IEC 23009-1.
-        Using DASHEventMessage boxes directly in samples may be implemented as follows:
+        Using DASHEventMessageBoxes directly in samples may be implemented as follows:

         5a.
 In the case of 5, version 1 SHOULD be used, in case version 0 is used, the presentation_time_delta refers to presntation time of the sample enclosing the DASHEventMessageBox.

         5b.
-In the case of 5, the URIMetaSampleEntry SHOULD contain the URN "urn:mpeg:dash:event:2012" or an equivalent urn to signal the presence of DashEventMessageBoxes.
+In the case of 5, the URIMetaSampleEntry SHOULD contain the URN "urn:mpeg:dash:event:2012" or an equivalent urn to signal the presence of DASHEventMessageBoxes.

         5c.
-In the case of 5, the timescale of the DashEventMessageBox SHOULD match the value specified in the media header box "mdhd" of the timed metadata track.
+In the case of 5, the timescale of the DASHEventMessageBox SHOULD match the value specified in the media header box "mdhd" of the timed metadata track.

         5d.
 In the case of 5, the sample should contain all DASHEventMessageBoxes that are active in during the presentation time of the sample.

         5e.
 In the case of 5, a single metadata sample MAY contain multiple DASHEventMessageBoxes.
-             This happens if multiple DashEventMessageBoxes have the same presentation time or if an earlier event is still active in a sample containing a newly started and overlapping event.
+             This happens if multiple DASHEventMessageBoxes have the same presentation time or if an earlier event is still active in a sample containing a newly started and overlapping event.

         5f.
 In the case of 5, the schemeIdUri in the DASHEventMessageBox can be used